 Day 1 Ketchikan

-Arrive in Ketchikan, Alaska's first port of call, via air or Alaska Ferry.
-Pick up a walking tour map and explore downtown attractions including historic Creek Street, Tongass Historical Museum, Southeast Alaska Discovery Center and unique local art galleries and shops.
+Arrive in Ketchikan, Alaska’s first port of call, via air, cruise ship, or Alaska Marine Highway state ferry.
+Pick up a walking tour map and explore downtown attractions including historic Creek Street, the Tongass Historical Museum, the Southeast Alaska Discovery Center, and unique local art galleries and shops.
+Spend the night in Ketchikan.

 Day 3 Sitka

-Tour historic St. Michael's Cathedral and the Russian Bishop's House in what was once the Russian capital of Alaska.
-Take in Alaska Native artifacts at Sheldon Jackson Museum, totem poles and a cultural center at Sitka National Historical Park, and view eagles and other birds of prey up-close at the Alaska Raptor Rehabilitation Center.
+Tour historic St. Michael’s Cathedral and the Russian Bishop’s House in what was once the Russian capital of Alaska, then book a van tour with local guides to see the sites where Tlingit tribes successfully resisted the Russian occupation.
+Other must-see attractions include the collection of late-1800s Alaska Native artifacts at the Sheldon Jackson Museum, totem poles and a cultural center for Alaska Native artisans at Sitka National Historical Park, and the Alaska Raptor Center, where you can have up-close encounters with bald eagles and other birds of prey.

 Day 5 Juneau

-Pick from dozens of soft adventure tours such as sea kayaking, rafting, and glacial trekking or hike one of Juneau's numerous trails.
-Visit shops and museums in the historic downtown area.
-Photograph the charming downtown backed by dramatic green mountains.
+Pick from dozens of soft adventure tours including sea kayaking, rafting, ziplining, whale watching and glacier trekking, or hike one of Juneau’s numerous trails.
+Make sure you leave time to wander the many locally owned shops and museums in the historic downtown area, just a few blocks from the cruise ship docks.
+Juneau’s pretty downtown area also makes a great photo op, with the buildings and orderly streets rising to meet a backdrop of dramatic green mountains.

-After leaving Ketchikan, hop on a ferry, jet, or air taxi to the small communities of Wrangell and Petersburg.
-In Wrangell, take an exhilarating run up the Stikine River by jet boat or visit Petroglyph Beach to view prehistoric rock carvings.
-In Petersburg, also known as "Little Norway" see traditional Norwegian painted buildings and take an excursion to LeConte Glacier.
+From Ketchikan, hop on a ferry, jet, or air taxi to visit the small communities of Wrangell and Petersburg.
+In Wrangell, take an exhilarating jet boat ride up the Stikine River or visit Petroglyph Beach State Historic Site to view prehistoric rock carvings.
+In Petersburg, also known as “Little Norway,” you can see the traditional, flowery Norwegian artwork known as rosemaling on the buildings, streets and souvenirs, and enjoy a spectacular whale-watching trip or an excursion to the LeConte Glacier.